Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 Prior to the present paper, the most recent instance of SH limit is in the work \cite{GRASS-23} of Groathouse, Rassoul-Agha, and the second and third authors.
 It is shown that the Busemann process of the KPZ stochastic partial differential equation converges to the SH under diffusive scaling, equivalently, in the low-temperature/long-time limit.

+The present article compliments these previous works by developing a framework to explain the seemingly universal presence of the SH in the KPZ universality class, and showing convergence to the SH for several exactly solvable LPP models.
+This provides strong evidence for the centrality of the SH in the KPZ universality class.

 The stationary horizon is a stochastic process $G = (G_\mu)_{\mu \in \R}$ living in the path space $D(\R,C(\R))$ of functions $\R \to C(\R)$ that are right-continuous with left limits, where $C(\R)$ is given its Polish topology of uniform convergence on compact sets.
 Marginally, each $G_\mu\in C(\R)$ is a Brownian motion with diffusivity $\sqrt 2$ and drift $2\mu$.
-The present article does not rely on any detailed information about this process.
+The law of the SH is described in terms of its finite-dimensional projections, which are given by mappings of independent Brownian motions with drift (see \cite{Busani-2021,Seppalainen-Sorensen-21b,Sorensen-thesis}).
+The present article does not rely on any detailed information about the joint law of this process.
 The only input used is the invariance and uniqueness of the SH under the KPZ fixed point, recorded as Theorem \ref{thm:invariance_of_SH} below.